 You want the fans to be pointed right at your plants so that they’re constantly rustling.
 The CO2 around your plants needs to be replenished at least every 5 minutes for optimal growth of marijuana plants.
 A gentle rustling is best.
 But based on your setup it can be hard to ensure uniform circulation.

 Make sure not to overdo the air movement.
 Blasting a powerful fan may help the plants furthest away get nice air movement, but the plants right in front of the plant may show signs of wind burn.

 Different lights may also impact how much air circulation your marijuana plants need.
 If you’re running 1000 watt air-cooled lights in a tent, you’ll still have to worry about temps and keeping the light far enough from your plants.

-Try the hand test.
+Try the hand test once you’ve completed your grow tent fan setup.
 If you place your hand under the light and it start to get uncomfortable, that’s exactly how your plants will feel.

 Increasing circulation above the canopy can reduce heat to the tops of your plants.
 But it’s no cure for plants that are too close to hot lights, so always make sure to factor in your plant height when inducing flowering so that the additional growth in the flowering stretch doesn’t raise your plant tips into the burn zone.